lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 ##  1. List Processing <a name="#lisp"> </a>

 LISP stands for List Processing.
 And that's a really meaningful name!
-Lists are the base of LISP and it basically passes by lists, a structure bounded by "()", and process/evaluate them.
-Indentation doesn't matter, just embrace the lists by "()" and keep white spaces between its members.
+Lists are the base of LISP, and it basically passes by lists, a structure bounded by "()", and process/evaluate them.
+Indentation doesn't matter.
+Just embrace the lists by "()" and keep white spaces between its members.

 ```elisp
 ;; List of numbers